JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eSeY4K4bITI?start=668" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ~~~

-For more details on the software and methods, [check out this manuscript](https://arxiv.org/abs/2001.04385).
+For more details on the software and methods, [see our paper on Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385).

-However, the unique aspects of how neural networks are used in these contexts make it rife for specializing of performance.
-Specifically, in the context of machine learning one normally relies on the following assumption: the neural networks are large enough that the O(n^3) cost of matrix-matrix multiplication (or other kernels like convolutions) domainates the the runtime.
+The unique aspects of how neural networks are used in these contexts make them rife for performance improvements through specialization.
+Specifically, in the context of machine learning, one normally relies on the following assumption: the neural networks are large enough that the O(n^3) cost of matrix-matrix multiplication (or other kernels like convolutions) domainates the the runtime.
 This is essentially the guiding principle behind most of the mechanics of a machine learning library:

 1. Matrix-matrix multiplication scales cubicly while memory allocations scale linearly, so attempting to mutate vectors with non-allocating operations is not a high priority.
 Just use `A*x`.
 2. Focus on accelearting GPU kernels to be as fast as possible!
 Since these large matrix-matrix operations will be fastest on GPUs and are the bottleneck, performance benchmarks will essentially just be a measurement of how fast these specific kernels are.